 Applying for your visa outside the UK

-You may need to make your Tier 4 Student visa application in your home country, particularly if you've had a break in your studies or if you have added a year abroad or a year in industry to your programme
+You may need to make your visa application in your home country, particularly if you've had a break in your studies.

 If you need to return to the UK to continue your studies, you need to apply for entry clearance (a visa) as you did when you first came to the UK.

 Please note if you will be studying at the University of Leeds for the first time as a new student, you do not need to request a CAS via this method.
-Your CAS will be issued to you by the relevant Admissions team, please see here for further details regarding how it can be issued to you.
+Your CAS will be issued to you by the Admissions team, please read more about getting a CAS as a new student.

 You must submit evidence of your finances with your CAS request form.
 This should be a scanned copy of a bank statement or a letter of official financial sponsorship.
 A CAS request cannot be authorised until you demonstrate that you have the documents to meet the UK Visas and Immigration financial requirements.

-Before submitting your financial evidence, you should check the official currency exchange rates on the Oanda website to ensure that your finances meet the Tier 4 requirements.
+Before submitting your financial evidence, you should check the official currency exchange rates on the Oanda currency converter website to ensure that your finances meet the financial requirements.